-1. "Number of Officers" in the table above includes one Director, two Audit & Supervisory Board Members and one outside Audit & Supervisory Board Member who retired on June 29, 2017.

-As per the resolution of the 1st Ordinary General Meeting of Shareholders held on June 29, 2010, the amount of remuneration for directors is capped at 1 billion yen per year (not including the employee portion of remuneration for directors who concurrently serve as employees).
-As per the resolution of the 1st Ordinary General Meeting of Shareholders held on June than outside directors.
-As per the resolution of the 8th Ordinary General Meeting of Shareholders held on June 29, 2017, the amount of remuneration under this plan is capped at JPY 200 million per year.
+- "Number of Officers" in the table above includes one Director, two Audit & Supervisory Board Members and one outside Audit & Supervisory Board Member who retired on - 2.
+As per the resolution of the 1st Ordinary General Meeting of Shareholders held on June 29, 2010, the amount of remuneration for directors is capped at 1 billion yen per year (not including the employee portion of remuneration for directors who concurrently serve as employees). - 3.
+As per the resolution of the 1st Ordinary General Meeting of Shareholders held on June 29, 2010, the amount of remuneration for Audit & Supervisory Board members is capped at 300 million ven per vear. - 4.
+We have introduced a transfer-restricted stock compensation plan for directors other than outside directors.
+As per the resolution of the 8th Ordinary General Meeting of Shareholders held on June 29, 2017, the amount of remuneration under this plan is capped at JPY 200 million per vea - 5.
+The total stock compensation is the amount recorded as an expense in the fiscal year being reported